Spectral survey of the diffuse gas toward BL Lac in the Q band

-We searched for features from related species, which had transitions in the covered spectral range, CCO, CCN, CH$_3$CCH, C$_3$N, C$_4$H$^{-}$, and C$_6$H, but found no convincing signal down to the noise level.
+We searched for features from related species, which have transitions in the covered spectral range, CCO, CCN, CH$_3$CCH, C$_3$N, C$_4$H$^{-}$, and C$_6$H, but find no convincing signal down to the noise level.
 The achieved noise levels are reported in Table \ref{tab:upper}.
-We also provide upper limits on the column density and relative abundance for these species assuming an excitation temperature of 5~K as a conservative value for the moderate densities encountered along the sight-line to BL Lac.
+We also provide upper limits on the relative abundance for these species assuming an excitation temperature of 5~K as a conservative value for the moderate densities encountered along the sight line to BL Lac.

 The line profiles are consistent with the known centroid velocity of previously detected absorption lines toward BL Lac near $V_{LSR}=-1$~\kms, but different species show different line profiles.
 Two velocity components are clearly present in the CS and c-C$_3$H$_2$ data, at $V_{LSR} = -1.5$ and $-0.6$~\kms, with the stronger absorption at the more negative velocity, $-1.5$~\kms.
-The profiles of the HCS$^+$ and C$_3$H$^+$ molecular ions show stronger absorption in the $-0.6$~\kms velocity component, leading to slightly redshifted profiles as compared to those of CS.
-Because of the slightly coarser velocity resolution, the line profiles of the lines with frequencies lower than about 35~GHz show only one velocity component.
-The mean FWHM (Full width at Half Maximum) when fitting a single Gaussian component is $1.3$~\kms.
+The profiles of the HCS$^+$ and C$_3$H$^+$ molecular ions show stronger absorption in the $-0.6$~\kms velocity component, leading to slightly redshifted profiles compared to those of CS.
+Because of the slightly coarser velocity resolution, the profiles of the lines with frequencies lower than about 35~GHz show only one velocity component.
+The mean full width at half maximum (FWHM) when fitting a single Gaussian component is $1.3$~\kms.
 SiO is a clear outlier with a slightly broader profile than the mean, FWHM=1.4~\kms, and a different centroid velocity, $V_{LSR}=-0.2$~\kms, as compared to the centroid velocity for other species between $-1.5$ and $-0.6$~\kms.
-This behavior is consistent with the SiO formation pathway, involving low velocity shocks \citep{Rybarczyk:2023}.
+This behavior is consistent with the SiO formation pathway involving low-velocity shocks \citep{Rybarczyk:2023}.